 Practical Steps To Have A Guilt-Free Vacation

 We’ve all done it.
-We book a vacation, we keep it on the downlow till we walk out of the door to leave, and then spend the whole vacation with a nagging feeling like you should check in with work.
+We book a vacation, we keep it on the down low till we walk out of the door to leave, and then spend the whole vacation fighting a nagging feeling like you should check in with work.

 We are lucky enough to have a job where we are paid to take vacation so why do we always carry around a little rain cloud with us the whole time, feeling guilty for leaving?
 The fabulous Casey Van Zandt created a four part series to help us keep that guilt at bay while we’re on vacay!

 Many times we feel the need to keep our vacation secret and throw in a “Hey guys!
 I’ll be gone this next week, let me know if you need anything from me!”
 And then we scurry out the door before any more questions are asked.
 When we do this we are setting ourselves up for a vacation that’s anything but relaxing because we know we didn’t leave everything covered like we should have.
 Casey Van Zandt lays out a brilliant, actionable plan to take before and during your vacation to be sure you can enjoy that beach getaway.

 You deserve this vacation

 and breakfast in bed too!